jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 </div>

 Most people use a standard shoelace knot (double-slipped reef), but it works loose easily.
-The problem, as I see it, is that the reef knot's grip relies on its symmetry.
-Using ends for the first half and bights for the second disrupts that symmetry, so the two halves align poorly and don't grip well.
+The reef knot's grip seems to rely on its symmetry, and using bights for only half of the knot disrupts that symmetry.
 {:.tangent}